 BCHHS Public Health Provider Update: COVID and Influenza update

-- Unfortunately, the case rate in Buncombe County has increased slightly to 116 cases per 100,000 population in the last 7 days.
-The 14-day percent positivity also has risen slightly to 4.8%.
+- Unfortunately, the case rate in Buncombe County has continued to increase over the last several weeks.
+We are now at 208 cases per 100,000 population in the last 7 days.
+The 14-day percent positivity also has steadily increased to 6.6%.

-- The greatest proportion in cases continues to be in 25-49 year-olds, and the case rate in those age 0-17 years remains stable at 21%.
+- As of the week of 11/29/21, the greatest proportion of cases in Buncombe County remained the 25-49 year old age group, and the case rate in those age 0-17 years remained stable at 21.7%.

 - Buncombe County is still considered to have a high level of community transmission, per the CDC.

-- Per the NCDHHS dashboard, 65% of the total Buncombe County population is partially vaccinated and 61% is fully vaccinated.
-When considering only those 12 years of age and older, 74% of this population in Buncombe County is partially vaccinated and 70% is fully vaccinated.
+- Per the NCDHHS dashboard, 66% of the total Buncombe County population is partially vaccinated and 63% is fully vaccinated.
+When considering only those eligible for vaccination (5 years of age and older), 70% of this population in Buncombe County is partially vaccinated and 66% is fully vaccinated.

-- While eligible for COVID vaccination for <2 weeks, 16.3% of our county’s 5-11 year-old population has already received their 1st dose!
+- While eligible for COVID vaccination for just over a month, 25% of our county’s 5-11 year-old population has already received their 1st dose and 12% are fully vaccinated!
 Thanks to all the providers administering vaccine to this age group.